 First, decide where you want your garden to live.
 One of the best things about these raised garden beds is their versatility—you can place them on grass, a patio, a deck, or even a balcony.
 If you’re setting it up on your lawn, take a few minutes to clear away any grass or weeds and make sure the ground is relatively level.
 This creates a stable base and prevents unwanted growth from creeping into your garden.
 For hard surfaces, just ensure the area is clean and ready for your new garden’s footprint.

-Assemble Your Bed
+Putting Your Garden Bed Together

 This might just be the easiest step.
 Frame It All beds are designed for incredibly simple, tool-free assembly.
 Thanks to the snap-lock system, the pieces connect securely in minutes.
 You don’t need to pull out a toolbox or decipher complicated instructions.
 Just slide the boards into the brackets, and you’ll have a sturdy frame ready to go before you know it.
 This quick setup means you can spend less time building and more time planning what you’ll plant.
 You can even create your own layout with our garden builder kits.